oslabs-beta/Ponder/README.md

 The documentation is available on "our document URL". <br>
 See docs for complete list of methods, their functionality, and how to use them.
+LINK to both doc.md AND LINK to splash page docs url

 ## Built with